VallionXD/Eruda/README.md

 ```

 ## Configuration
+> Adding configuration to eruda throug the init function

-When initialization, a configuration object can be passed in.
+In the initialization, a configuration object can be passed in.

 * `container`: Container element.
 If not set, it will append an element directly
 under html root element.